NanoComp/meep/doc/docs/Installation.md

 # Installation
 ---

-**Important Note**: Installing Meep from source can be challenging for novice users.
+**Note**: Installing Meep from source can be challenging for novice users.
 As a simple workaround, the latest version of Meep preinstalled on Ubuntu can be accessed on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
 To access this AMI, follow these [instructions](http://www.simpetuscloud.com/launchsims.html).

 The main effort in installing Meep lies in installing the various prerequisite packages.
 This requires some understanding of how to install software on Unix systems.